 Also known as drip brewing, filter brewing is a method commonly used by most coffee makers in American homes.
 Coffee grounds will be placed inside the filter basket, while the heated water will be dripped inside the basket in which it blends with the grounds of coffee, and then exhausts through a coffee filter.
 It then produces the common “coffee” drink by most Americans.
 It is commonly called as espresso.

 The electric percolator applies a hybrid approach that contains both aspects of the pressure and gravity methods.
 Several years ago, this was the widespread method for coffee brewing at home.
-Water will be placed inside the percolator's lower chamber, while coffee grounds will be placed inside the filter basket within the percolator's upper chamber.
+Water will be placed inside the percolator’s lower chamber, while coffee grounds will be placed inside the filter basket within the percolator’s upper chamber.
 While water reaches the boiling temperature, pressure carries it upwards in which its drips through the grounds, filters into them, and goes back to a lower chamber.
-For predetermined time period, the coffee is enabled to “percolate” in such way, having the coffee liquid producing manifold passes through the used coffee grounds.
+The coffee is enabled to “percolate” for a predetermined time period, in such way, having the coffee liquid producing manifold passes through the used coffee grounds.

 Pour-over brewing is not a new method, it was used by various cultures for a long time.
 The method came to the Western attention after the rise of the single cup brewing trend.
 Coffee is not a shot of caffeine anymore for people, it is a gourmet experience.

 Pour over is a relatively inexpensive drip method, for preparing a single cup of coffee.
 The advantage is that we can get a full coffee infusion for small brew quantities, which it’s impossible to get with drip coffee machines.
 In essence, pourover brewing is a drip brewing, but you have to heat the water on the stove, and then pour it into the small brewing device.
 The device is conceived so that it slows down the dripping, thus optimizing the infusion.